 I’m a yoga, voice and meditation facilitator, based in the Hunter Valley, Australia.
-I currently teach yoga classes in Cessnock and facilitate online voice-sessions .
+I currently teach yoga classes in Cessnock and facilitate online one-to-one voice confidence sessions.
 I’m also an actor and poet with a passion for social justice.

 I’m originally from the North of England, somewhere in-between Liverpool and Wales.
 After living and working in various places all over the world I’ve landed amongst the trees in the Aussie bush with my partner, and the amazing wildlife here.

 I’ve always got a little notebook with me and tend to process my experiences through writing, movement, and spoken word.
 I also have a passion for social justice and came to both yoga and the arts (luckily for me) following a tumultuous adolescence and challenging childhood.
 This has led to my focus on yoga and meditation for good mental health, it’s the main reason why I practice, strength and flexibility are a wonderful side effect!

 Yoga, meditation, and various healing modalities initially helped to support me emotionally, mentally and physically as a performing artist, both a professional dancer and an actor working on stage and television.
 Yoga then evolved into more than a self-practice as I began to deepen my study and teach full-time 14yrs ago in Australia and the UK.

 I’ve taught yoga and meditation to professional creatives, entrepreneurs, artists, performers, billionaires, healers, women in rehab/prison, adults with autism, and people working in the education and social support professions both in Australia and the UK.